bladeaweb/SimpleTabs/README.md

 ```

 ### 3.Call the plugin
-Now call the SimpleTabs initializer function, and your tabs is ready.
+Now call the SimpleTabs initializer function, and your tabs are ready.

 ```html
 $(".some-class").SimpleTabs();